mechmotum/mechmotum.github.io/content/pages/about.rst

 - human powered appropriate technology
 - engineering and scientific software design and development
 - teaching and learning in engineering education

+The TU Delft lab started in the mid 2000's at TU Delft under the direction of `Arend L. Schwab`_.
+Dr. Schwab retired in 2021 and Jason K. Moore took over the lab and research program.
+In Delft, Dr. Moore merged his University of California, Davis based research program with TU Delft's, defining what exists today.

 .. _Biomechatronics & Human-Machine Control Group: https://www.tudelft.nl/en/3me/about/departments/biomechanical-engineering/research/biomechatronics-human-machine-control/
 .. _BioMechanical Engineering Department: https://www.tudelft.nl/en/3me/about/departments/biomechanical-engineering